Pugios/TimeManagement/README.md

 The result is displayed as an interactive nested pie chart you can navigate day by day to analyse your own behaviour.

-For the larger picture, Analysis (./Analysis/) provides several Python scripts to identify longer-term trends.
+For the larger picture, [Analysis](./Analysis/) provides several Python scripts to identify longer-term trends.
 My goal is to eventually surface these statistics in the app as well.

 ---
 Home Page